alexanderogle/infectionsim/README.md

 3. Plot and examine the results.

-For a comparison to your simulation, run data_fitting.py, which pulls the latest data from https://ourworldindata.org/coronavirus-source-data and plots it.
+For a comparison to your simulation, run data_fitting.py, which pulls the latest full dataset from https://ourworldindata.org/coronavirus-source-data and plots it.

 There are many ways to model the dynamics of a system's change of state, and hopefully in the future, we will bring in differential equations and some Monte